jwood000/RcppAlgos/README.md

 ## Features

 * Generate all combinations/permutations of a vector (including [multisets](<https://en.wikipedia.org/wiki/Multiset>)) meeting specific criteria with **combo/permuteGeneral**.
+  * E.g. Finding all combinations of a vector such that the mean is between two values.
-* A highly efficient generalized partition function is employed when `constraintFun = "sum"` and `comparisonFun = "=="`.
+* A highly efficient generalized partition function is employed when `constraintFun = "sum"` and `comparisonFun = "=="` (see examples below).
+* Easily generate random samples of combinations/permutations with **combo/permuteSample**.
-* Produce results in parallel using the `Parallel` argument.
+* Produce results in parallel using the `Parallel`  or `nThreads` arguments.
 You can also apply each of the five compiled functions given by the argument `constraintFun` in parallel as well.
-E.g. Obtaining the row sums of all combinations
 * GMP support allows for exploration of combinations/permutations of vectors with many elements.
-* Easily generate random samples of combinations/permutations in parallel with **combo/permuteSample**
-* Offers a variety high performance number theoretic functions that are useful for problems common in computational mathematics
+* Offers a variety of high performance number theoretic functions that are useful for problems common in computational mathematics (E.g. **primeSieve**, **primeFactorize**, and **divisorsRcpp** to name a few).
-* Generates all primes less than a **billion in under 0.4 seconds** with **primeSieve**
-* Count the primes less than **1e15 in under 50 seconds** with **primeCount**

 The `primeSieve` function and the `primeCount` function are both based off of the excellent work by [Kim Walisch](<https://github.com/kimwalisch>).
 The respective repos can be found here: [kimwalisch/primesieve](<https://github.com/kimwalisch/primesieve>); [kimwalisch/primecount](<https://github.com/kimwalisch/primecount>)